Endorsement Checklist: How to obtain your endorsement

 Prior to application, please determine your eligibility by clicking on the links above and reviewing the any specific listed requirements.
 You must possess a valid Ohio Resident Educator License to pursue an endorsement.
 Individuals who possess substitute or alternative licenses are not able to obtain endorsements per the Ohio Department of Education (ODE).
 If applicable, further eligibility requirements may be listed on the curriculum sheets for each endorsement.

-Exceptions: Current OSU students officially admitted to the Bachelor or Master of Education in Early Childhood or Middle Childhood programs may pursue either the Early Childhood Generalist or Middle Childhood Generalist Endorsement concurrently.
+Exceptions: Current OSU students officially admitted to the Bachelor or Master of Education in Middle Childhood program may pursue the Middle Childhood Generalist Endorsement concurrently.
 However, recommendation to the state of Ohio for endorsement will not occur until the ODE has awarded the initial license.
 It is recommended that you consult your advisor to plan accordingly.

 Step 1: Indicate your intent to pursue a Teaching and Learning Endorsement